 How to Price Your Stock Options (and Avoid IRS Noncompliance Penalties)

-Stock options provide a benefit for both employers and employees as a performance and retention incentive, but penalties for noncompliance with Internal Revenue Code Section 409A can be severe.
+Stock options provide a benefit for both employers and employees as a performance and retention incentive.
+But penalties for noncompliance with Internal Revenue Code Section 409A can be severe.

-- The exercise price must be at least equal to or above the FMV of the underlying shares as of the grant date;
+- The exercise price must be at least equal to or above the FMV of the underlying shares as of the grant date.

 - The option may not include any additional feature such as an exchange for other deferred compensation or material modifications for the deferral of compensation.

 The company has to determine its fair market value to assign a “strike price” or purchase price of the shares.
 It is difficult for private companies to determine the price because there is no traded stock value that can be used on an open market.
 Thus, the company’s board of directors has to decide which value to use for the strike price.

-According to the IRS a valuation method is a “reasonable valuation method” if it considers factors including, as applicable:
+According to the IRS, a valuation method is a “reasonable valuation method” if it considers factors including, as applicable:

-- The value of tangible and intangible assets,
+- The value of tangible and intangible assets.

-- The present value of anticipated future cash-flows,
+- The present value of anticipated future cash-flows.

-- The market value of equity in similar companies,
+- The market value of equity in similar companies.

-- Recent arm’s-length transactions,
+- Recent arm’s-length transactions.

-- Control premiums or discounts for lack of marketability,
+- Control premiums or discounts for lack of marketability.

 - Other financial and non-financial items.